 Photo 3: A view from the 1980s of sculptor Miodrag Živković in his studio designing the Ulcinj monument

-Originally, the memorial was meant to be expanded into an elaborate complex hosting a large public square at the center of a substantial amphiteatre (some of which are hinted at in the model seen in Photo 3), around which would be restaurants, cafes and hiking trails.
-However, with the dismantling of Yugoslavia a few years after the completion of this memorial, the plans were never realized.
+Originally, the memorial was meant to be expanded into an elaborate complex hosting a large public square at the center of a substantial amphiteatre (some of which are hinted at in the model seen in Photo 3), around which would be restaurants, cafes and hiking trails, in addition to a substantial memorial wall which was to have inscribed upon it the names of the 172 local people who perished during WWII.
+However, with the dismantling of Yugoslavia a few years after the completion of this memorial, the plans for these additional element were never realized.